Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 Activate the service as detailed below in PowerShell:

 - Right click on the windows icon and select "Windows PowerShell (Admin)"
-- Enter the following command once.
-Be sure to substitute the local path!
+- Enter the following command once Be sure to substitute the local path!